-On August 20, 2012, Commissioner Gretchen Corbin of the Georgia Department of Community Affairs (DCA) awarded an Opportunity Zone designation to the City of East Point (view map here).
+On August 20, 2012, Commissioner Gretchen Corbin of the Georgia Department of Community Affairs (DCA) awarded an Opportunity Zone designation to the City of East Point.
 This designation means that any business, existing or new, within the Opportunity Zone which creates at least 2 new jobs on or after January 1, 2012, is eligible for a Job Tax Credit of $3,500.00 per job.
 The credit may be applied against Georgia income tax liability and state payroll withholding for 5 years, beginning with the tax year in which the new jobs were created.
 Opportunity Zone Interactive Map

+- Create at least the minimum number of jobs to become eligible.
 For an overview of the eligibility requirements and claims process, please read this Program Overview.

 - Complete part one of the Opportunity Zone Certification and send a signed copy to Jennifer Fine (contact info below).
 After review by the Georgia DCA, the requesting business and the East Point OZ coordinator will each receive approved copies of the certification.